fin-cli/core-command/README.md

 **EXAMPLES**

     $ fp core download --locale=nl_NL
-    Downloading WordPress 4.5.2 (nl_NL)...
+    Downloading FinPress 4.5.2 (nl_NL)...
     md5 hash verified: c5366d05b521831dd0b29dfc386e56a5
-    Success: WordPress downloaded.
+    Success: FinPress downloaded.

 ### fp core install

-Runs the standard WordPress installation process.
+Runs the standard FinPress installation process.

 ~~~
 fp core install --url=<url> --title=<site-title> --admin_user=<username> [--admin_password=<password>] --admin_email=<email> [--locale=<locale>] [--skip-email]
 ~~~

-Creates the WordPress tables in the database using the URL, title, and default admin user details provided.
+Creates the FinPress tables in the database using the URL, title, and default admin user details provided.
 Performs the famous 5 minute install in seconds or less.

-Note: if you've installed WordPress in a subdirectory, then you'll need to `fp option update siteurl` after `fp core install`.
-For instance, if WordPress is installed in the `/fp` directory and your domain is example.com, then you'll need to run `fp option update siteurl http://example.com/fp` for your WordPress installation to function properly.
+Note: if you've installed FinPress in a subdirectory, then you'll need to `fp option update siteurl` after `fp core install`.
+For instance, if FinPress is installed in the `/fp` directory and your domain is example.com, then you'll need to run `fp option update siteurl http://example.com/fp` for your FinPress installation to function properly.

 Note: When using custom user tables (e.g. `CUSTOM_USER_TABLE`), the admin email and password are ignored if the user_login already exists.
 If the